 All student research projects must be guided by a professor.
 Some students assist faculty with their larger research projects and others propose their own independent project with guidance from the faculty mentor.
 Before you approach a prospective faculty mentor, be sure that you have examined their research interests on the department web page, and even read some of their recent publications.
 Request a meeting with a professional email and come prepared to discuss your own interests, skills, availability and future goals.
 It will likely take some persistence to find a mentor; SOURCE is here to help support you through the process.

-SOURCE offers summer research grants of up to $2800 and academic year grants of up to $5000 for research expenses including supplies, materials, travel, or participant compensation.
+SOURCE offers Summer Grants of up to $2,800 and Academic Year grants of up to $5,000 for research expenses including supplies, materials, travel, payroll, or participant compensation.
 Summer funding may be used for living expenses.
 These grant applications are available each October and February.
-Rolling small grants of up to $800 are available on an ongoing basis.
+Expansion Grants of up to $1,000 are available on an ongoing basis.
 Application requires a description of your project (including budget and timeline), letter from your faculty mentor, resume and transcript.
 There are other programs and opportunities to support undergraduate research and creative work on campus, including the Honors Program, the McNair Scholars Program, LSAMP and many others.